samiur98/AI-Infographic/README.md

-# AI-Infographic
+# Crypto-Currency-Infographic
-A simple webpage built using html and css that is meant to serve as an infographic that provides general information about Artificial Intelligence
+A simple webpage built using html and css that is meant to serve as an infographic that provides general information about Crypto Currency.